-In the wild, chokeberries usually picked up from their natural habitat and eaten directly after simple washing.
+In the wild, chokeberries normally are picked up from their natural habitat and eaten directly after simple washing.
 While purchasing from the stores, choose berries that are plump, fresh, uniform, shiny, clean surface and color.
 Remove any wet, mottled berries since they tend to spread mold to other ones.

 Chokeberries can be stored in the refrigerator for about a week.
 Wash them in cold water just before use to bring back their original texture.

-Chokeberries in their natural form feature thin whitish waxy coat on them, as you may also find it on other berries like grapes, blueberries, etc. Red berries are sweeter than black variety; however, the latter possess higher levels of pigment antioxidants.
+Chokeberries in their natural form feature thin whitish waxy coat on them, as you may also find on other berries like grapes, blueberries, etc. Red berries are sweeter than black varieties; however, the latter possess higher levels of pigment antioxidants.

-To wash, gently swish them in a bowl in cold water for few minutes.
+To wash, gently swish them in a bowl of cold water for a few minutes.
 Then mop dry using a soft cloth, taking care not to injure them.
 This method also brings them back to room temperature and enhances their taste and flavor.

 Here are some serving tips:

 Chokeberries are a great addition to ice cream tops and fruit salads.

 They are also used in juice, cakes, muffins, tarts, and pies.

 Chokeberry syrup has been used in a variety of recipes.

-Chokeberry contains oxalic acid, a naturally-occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-Therefore, in individuals with known history of oxalate urinary tract stones may not want to eat too much of these fruits and vegetables.
+Chokeberry contains oxalic acid, a naturally occurring substance found in some fruits and vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+Therefore, individuals with a known history of oxalate urinary tract stones may not want to eat too much of these fruits and vegetables.
 Adequate water intake is advised in them to maintain normal urine output.
 Oxalic acid also interferes with the absorption of minerals like calcium and magnesium.
 (Medical disclaimer).

 ≻≻-Back to Home page.